CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Polycraft/Polycraft.md

 The many monsters of the Continent such as werebeasts, vampires, kikimora, etc... are known for their remarkable strength, speed, and durability.
 Those that follow this specialization seek to emulate these features in their own bodies.

-#### Absorbing Ichor: Flesh and Blood
+#### Absorbing Fellblood: Flesh and Blood

-Flesh and blood can be consumed to regain Ichor.
+Flesh and blood can be consumed to regain Fellblood.
 This generally is done ravenously.
-An extra point of Ichor should be awarded if a Fellkind of Monster is consumed.
+An extra point of Fellblood should be awarded if a Fellkind of Monster is consumed.

 #### Specialization: The Doppelganger